angudadevops/k8s_addons/README.md

 - [Dashboard](https://github.com/angudadevops/k8s_addons/tree/master/dashboard)

 ### NOTE
-- These Addons are supported for kubernetes 1.15 or after
+- These Addons are supported for kubernetes 1.15 or later